Challenger Class Reconstruction

 Based on the side-view schematic, Masaki made a sketch of what was used to build the ship.
 The information that there are two saucer tops glued together is not yet included.
 Anyway, the ship has an AMT/Ertl 1/2500 Enterprise-D saucer and a bridge module and one warp nacelle from the AMT/Ertl 1/1400 Enterprise-D kit.
 The secondary hull is custom-made, and mounted directly behind the saucer.
 A single warp nacelle was mounted on the bottom of the secondary hull.
 The model was later modified by Mike Okuda for display.
 He added another AMT/Ertl 1/1400 Enterprise-D warp nacelle on top of the secondary hull.
 The pylon he used to mount the warp nacelle was the sail tower of a Typhoon class submarine from a Revell 1/400 model kit .

-We have refuted once and for all the common idea that the Challenger should be a Constitution refit variant and have identified the true Challenger on screen.
+We have refuted once and for all the idea that the Challenger may be a Constitution refit variant and have identified the true Challenger on screen.
 It is actually a typical starship of the 24th century, but not really one we would like to see more often.
 Mike Okuda himself admits that it "looks like a lollipop".
 The exact shape of the secondary hull is still not clear, and we would need much better images anyway.
-Based on the preliminary schematic by Chris, we obtain a length of 390m for the ship, assuming that the saucer is the same size as on the New Orleans and the Springfield.
+Based on the reconstruction by Chris, we obtain a length of 390m for the ship, assuming that the saucer is the same size as on the New Orleans and the Springfield.